marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 [ 4255.269345] Corrupting checksum to 0xBEEF
 ```

-The length of the linear length basically indicates how much non-paginated
+The length of the linear portion of the *sk_buff* basically indicates how much non-paginated
-data the *sk_buff* contains.
+data is present.
 Follows the length of the TCP payload and header.
-The module then prints the expected checksum of the outgoing segments and notifies
+The module then prints the expected checksum followed by the corrupted checksum,
-that the checksum is being corrupted to 0xBEEF.
-On the server side *tcpdump* shows,
-among others, the following incoming segment:
+i.e. 0xBEEF.
+The associated *tcpdump* trace on the server side is the following:

 ```
     10.41.208.7.44550 > 10.41.208.29.webcache: Flags [P.], cksum 0xbeef (incorrect -> 0x75f6